-Who / What is YES Akademia (YAKA, formerly Global Potential in France)?
+Who & What is YES Akademia (YAKA)

-YES Akademia (YAKA, formerly Global Potential in France) is a global grassroots for-social-profit organization founded in Paris, France in 2012.
+Thereafter GP in France rebranded to YES Akademia (YAKA) in 2016, voted by the youth alumni of the programs.
 Y.E.S. stands for « Youth Empowerment and Solidarity » and Akademia refers to Plato’s multi-disciplinary learning forum circa 400 years B.C.
-The akademia was the first free and informal higher learning institution in the Western world, which aimed like us today to expand knowledge and the minds, attended by Aristotle and many other great philosophers of the world, with a sacred olive grove dedicated to Athena the goddess of wisdom!
-Plato’s akademia did not have any doctrine to teach but rather posed problems to be studied and solved by others.
-It was interested in practical issues as we are!
+The akademia was the first free and informal higher learning institution in the Western world, which aimed like YAKA today to expand knowledge and the minds, attended by Aristotle and many other great philosophers of the world, with a sacred olive grove dedicated to Athena — the goddess of wisdom!
+Like at YAKA, Plato’s akademia did not have any doctrine to teach but rather posed problems to be studied and solved by others.
+It was interested in practical issues as is YAKA!

-YAKA has 15 other non-paid pro-bono consultants, volunteers and interns.
-All team members are either administrative staff, youth facilitators, social workers, evaluators, experts in international development, volunteers, interns and activists as well as event planners.
-YAKA functions using a non-hierarchical management system called holacracy.
+YAKA has a core team of salaried personnel and around 50 pro-bono consultants, volunteers and interns every year.
+Team members are administrative staff, youth facilitators, social workers, evaluators, experts in international development, volunteers, interns, organizers and activists as well as event planners, artists and entrepreneurs.

 YAKA provides youth in France and internationally with key tools to help them increase their level of consciousness and actions about development, social, cultural and environmental issues (see Program section below).

-Other partners and supporters are the generous De Groot Foundation for the Press Start entrepreneurship program in France, the American Women’s Group in Paris for mentorship and development projects, the Département de Seine Saint Denis for environmental projects with the COP21, the Fondation EDF for support for our signature 14-month program, the Ecole Jeannine Manuel as a partner in 2014 for the YAKA Connect trip to Nicaragua, Give1Project in Senegal for entrepreneurship programming, Association 120W for our open-space youth conferences, Proskauer Rose LLP for legal support, and many more.
+Other partners and supporters are the generous De Groot Foundation for YAKA’s signature « Press Start » entrepreneurship program in France, the American Women’s Group in Paris for mentorship and development projects, the Département de Seine Saint Denis for environmental projects with the COP21 and support for the reciprocal immersion experiences, the Fondation EDF for support with our IMPOWER program, the Ecole Jeannine Manuel as a partner in 2014 for the YAKA Connect trip to Nicaragua, Give1Project in Senegal for entrepreneurship programming, Association 120W for YAKA’s annual open-space youth conferences, Proskauer Rose LLP for all the legal support, the Harvard Club of France for providing mentors, and many more.